 Drone Liability coverage can protect drone operators from third-party property damage or bodily injury liabilities while the drone is in use.

 This type of insurance provides coverage against allegations of disparagement, libel, slander, advertising injury and copyright infringement due to errors, omissions and negligence while gathering, creating and sharing your photographs.
 Sometimes, this coverage is included in a broader errors and omissions policy.
-This is essential for photographers and videographers to have—especially in the event you are accused of copyright infringement.
+This is essential for photographers to have especially in the event you are accused of copyright infringement.

 To ensure you have all your bases covered, it's integral to talk to your dedicated Morison Insurance broker about what other types of coverage are available to you.
 For instance, if you travel a lot for work or attend weddings overseas, then you will need to let your insurance broker know.